SomeWeekendReading/someweekendreading.github.io/_posts/2021-09-02-vaccine-waste.md

 ## Scare headlines from the mathematically illiterate

-Today I saw a rather nice tweet pointing to a scary-sounding head line about vaccine wasteage, and then quite sagely pointing out that this seems to be _less_ than historical vaccination campaigns:
+Today I saw a rather nice tweet pointing to a scary-sounding head line about vaccine wastage, and then quite sagely pointing out that this seems to be _less_ than historical vaccination campaigns:

 <blockquote class="twitter-tweet">